shirkehila/spread-certificate-role/README.md

 spread-certificate
 ==================

 This role copies an elasticsearch certificate file across a multi instance cluster.
-It assumes the certificate is already generated and sits in the configuration directory of a given node in a given cluster.
+It assumes the certificate is already generated and sits in the configuration directory of a given node in a given cluster. <br>
-It assumes your node names in the cluster are in the form of `<hostname>-<base_instance_name><instance_number>`, for an example: `elastic-server1-main1`, and the the instances config directories are named `<base_instance_name><instance_number>`, which implies in out example: `main1`.
+It assumes your node names in the cluster are in the form of `<hostname>-<base_instance_name><instance_number>`, for an example: `elastic-server1-main1`, and the the instances config directories are named `<base_instance_name><instance_number>`, which implies in out example: `main1`. <br>
 The generator host should be described in the inventory file in the group `generator`, and the generator node should be described in the role variables.

 Requirements